 When You Have Existing Pods That Were Deployed Prior to This Current Horizon Cloud Release

-As described in Updating Your Horizon Cloud Pod, VMware updates the Horizon Cloud software components periodically to include new features and bug fixes.
-The in-cloud management environment is updated on a weekly basis and the pod software components are typically updated on a roughly quarterly basis.
-The Horizon Cloud Service documentation page provides access to versioned Release Notes where the versions correspond to those quarterly releases, such as version 2.1 for the September 2019 release.
+As described in Horizon Cloud Pods - Maintenance and Updates, VMware updates the Horizon Cloud software components periodically to include new features and bug fixes.
+The in-cloud management environment is updated on a weekly basis and the binaries that are the basis of the pod software components are typically updated on a roughly quarterly basis.
+The Horizon Cloud Service documentation page provides access to the Release Notes page which provides What's New lists for each calendar timepoint at which substantive customer-visible features have debuted.

 Microsoft Azure Terminology and References